How Much Does It Cost to Build a Website for a Small Business

 How much does an ecommerce website cost?

 Ecommerce adds product systems, inventory tools, shipping rules, and payment gateways.
-Typical costs are:
+Typical costs in the UAE are:

-COLAB DXB builds ecommerce setups that scale with product volume and growth plan
+COLAB DXB builds ecommerce setups that scale with product volume and growth plans, integrating local gateways (PayTabs, Telr) and logistics (Aramex) for better regional conversions.

 Plus Icon